 A drone inspection is the process of evaluating an asset with the help of an RPAS.
 Operators can remotely view the asset via the video downlink with a drone.
 Drones have the ability to reach places that are challenging, expensive, unsafe, or even impossible to reach by personnel.
 They can be used indoors, underground, onshore, or offshore, and they can be used for a variety of applications including inspections and surveillance.

 Aside from that, drones can assist you in maintaining the continuity of operations and assets while important inspections are performed.
 Downtime can be reduced, or even eliminated, which can result in significant financial savings.
-Using drone inspections to inspect can significantly reduce the amount of time the process takes.
+Using drones for inspections can significantly reduce the amount of time the process takes.
 Drone inspection is a more cost-effective and efficient inspection method, allowing for more frequent checks to be performed.
-It follows that any problems can be recognised and resolved much more quickly as a result of this.
+Any problems can be fully recognised and resolved much more quickly as a result.
 Using drones, you can capture high-quality data that can be stored to build a comprehensive record of an asset's lifecycle.

 Drones may carry out automatic, repeating missions, ensuring that the data is consistent from one mission to the next - something that is very important for frequent and comparative checks.